 Public transport access includes 9 bus stops.

-From an investment perspective, Montrose offers a gross rental yield of 2.7%, rated as low yield.
+From an investment perspective, Montrose shows a gross rental yield of approximately 4.4%, rated as moderate yield.
 Property prices are near the state median ($628K/$750K).
 The price-to-income ratio of 8.7x is considered moderate.
 House prices have moved -2.4% year-on-year.
+Population growth of -0.5% year-on-year points to declining demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.